decentraland/adr/content/ADR-186-place-identifiers.md

 A Place is defined as an scene occupying a set of positions, each new deploy on an empty set of lands will receive a new virtual UUID.

-When a new deployment replaced an already existing scene it will keep the same virtual UUID if [the scene metadata](https://docs.decentraland.org/creator/development-guide/scene-metadata/#scene-parcels) meet one of the following requirements:
+When a new deployment replaced an already existing scene it will keep the same virtual UUID if [the scene metadata](https://docs.decentraland.org/creator/development-guide/scene-metadata/#scene-parcels) meets one of the following criteria:

 - the new scene parcels contains every parcel in the previous scene
 - the new scene base parcel is the same that the previous scene